Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Policy gradient guided by MCTL

-We first show our general approach of mixture policies of PG and MCTS, called PG guided by MCTS (PG-MCTS), in Section \ref{subsec:approach}.
-The convergence analysis of the PG-MCTS is provided in Section \ref{subsec:theoretical_analysis}.
-In Section \ref{subsec:implementation}, we propose an implementation that satisfies the convergence conditions and converges to a reasonable solution.
+In Section \ref{subsec:mctl}, we introduce Monte Carlo Tree Learning (MCTL) as an MCTS variant for online RL.
+We then outline our approach, PG guided by MCTL (PG-MCTL), in Section \ref{subsec:approach}. \ifpreprint Convergence analysis of the PG-MCTL is provided in Section \ref{subsec:theoretical_analysis}.
+In Section \ref{subsec:implementation}, we propose an implementation that satisfies the convergence conditions and converges to a reasonable solution. \else Convergence analysis is discussed in Section \ref{subsec:theoretical_analysis}, followed by a convergent implementation proposal in Section \ref{subsec:implementation}. \fi